 The Faculty Staff Rental Program operated for the university by Village Gate Homes, a division of UBC Properties Trust, currently offers more than 450 rental housing units on-campus, at reduced rents, for full-time faculty and staff.
 All units are fairly new, and have the advantage of being within an easy, scenic walk from the main campus.
 However, long waitlists and limited supply can cause delays in accommodating new recruits and their families.

-By 2026, there will be intensified efforts to enhance rental options as follows:
+Effective now, there will be intensified efforts to enhance rental options as follows:

 - Expanding supply and accelerating the pace of delivery of new rental units, including an additional 850 units (with approximately 750 units by 2021);